Sir William Burrell (1861-1958)

 National Records of Scotland, 1901/646-3/336

 In 1911 William Burrell, 49, shipowner, was enumerated with his wife, daughter and five servants at 8 Great Western Terrace in the district of Glasgow Hillhead.
+The house had been designed by Alexander 'Greek' Thomson.

-1911 census record for William Burrell (37 and 35 KB jpegs)
+1911 Census record for William Burrell (37 and 35 KB jpegs)

 National Records of Scotland, 1911/644-12/22, page 25